DriveSuprim: Towards Precise Trajectory Selection for End-to-End Planning: Methods

 \section{Methods}

 We introduce our method in this section.
-Firstly, we introduce some preliminaries, including the end-to-end planning and the selection-based planning method.
-Next, we introduce our proposed coarse-to-fine selection paradigm, rotation-based data augmentation method and self-distillation.
+Firstly, we introduce preliminaries about the end-to-end planning and the selection-based method.
+Next, we introduce our proposed coarse-to-fine selection paradigm, rotation-based data augmentation method and self-distillation framework.